mahmudstat/lectures/docs/02-prob.md

 > - Where is P used?

-## Dependency and Mutual Exclusivity
+### Dependency and Mutual Exclusivity

-If two events A and B do not affect each other, they are called independent events.
+If two events $A$ and $B$ do not affect each other, they are called independent events.

-Let
+Let,

 Event $A$ = Head appears when a coin is tossed